natescherer/ChangelogManagement/docs/New-Changelog.md

 ```

 ### -NoSemVer
-Exclude the statement about Semantic Versioning from the changelog, if your project uses another
+Exclude the statement about Semantic Versioning from the changelog
-versioning scheme

 ```yaml
 Type: SwitchParameter